-- Brazil has implemented a universal and free public healthcare system, however 26%1 of its total population utilizes private healthcare and employer-subsidized health insurance due to the lack of funding and quality of service in the public healthcare system. - Despite declines in recent years, Brazil still has one of the highest rates of healthcare expenditure per capita in emerging markets, and 9.1% of its total GDP was expended on healthcare2. - Of approximately 6,500 hospitals in Brazil, 70% are private3.
+- Brazil has implemented a universal and free public healthcare system, however 22.8%%1 of its total population utilizes private healthcare and employer-subsidized health insurance due to the lack of funding and quality of service in the public healthcare system. - Despite declines in recent years, Brazil still has one of the highest rates of healthcare expenditure per capita in emerging markets as 9.46% of its total GDP was expended on healthcare in 2017.3 - Of approximately 6,500 hospitals in Brazil, 70% are private2.